Mateen Ahmed: Vidhan Sabha elections

-He was elected to the Delhi Legislative Assembly for the first time in 1993 from Seelampur constituency in Delhi under Janata Dal, defeating Jai Kishan DassGupta (BJP) by 1,438 votes.
-In 1996, he left Janata Dal and joined the Congress party, but during the 1998 Delhi Assembly election, he was denied a ticket by the INC, so he ran as an independent candidate and defeated Data Ram (BJP) by 16,375 votes, thus improving his tally.
-In 2003 and 2008, he was elected again for the Third and Fourth Legislative Assembly of Delhi on the Congress ticket, defeating Sanjay Kumar Jain (BJP) by 21,712 votes and Sita Ram Gupta (BJP) by 26,277 votes respectively.
+Mateen was elected to the Delhi Legislative Assembly for the first time in 1993 from Seelampur constituency in Delhi representing Janata Dal, defeating Jai Kishan Dass Gupta of the Bharatiya Janata Party by 1,438 votes.
+In 1996, he left Janata Dal and joined Indian National Congress but was denied a ticket for the 1998 Delhi Legislative Assembly election.
+So he ran as an independent candidate and defeated Data Ram of the BJP by 16,375 votes.
+In 2003 and 2008, he was elected again for the Third and Fourth Legislative Assembly of Delhi on a Congress ticket, defeating Sanjay Kumar Jain of BJP by 21,712 votes and Sita Ram Gupta, also of BJP by 26,277 votes, respectively.

 2013 elections

 In 2013, he was elected again for the Fifth Legislative Assembly of Delhi, defeating Kaushal Kumar Mishra (BJP) by 21,728 votes.
 Mateen Ahmed was selected as a pro tem speaker of the Delhi assembly, 2013.